opendenton/City-of-Denton-Datasets/README.md

 * If the data are geocoded, they should be easy to import into [QGIS](http://qgis.org) and/or [ArcGIS](http://www.esri.com/), either directly or by merging with an existing GIS coverage

+## What's Missing?
+Is It Useful?

+It's possible that the data are usable but less useful than they could be, if, for instance, the data were in a different format, or if they contained an additional variable or level of analysis.
+A "wish list" for *reasonable* changes or upgrades is also potentially useful for the data catalog, moving forward.

+Additionally, a measure of usability is valuable.
+Please tag each data set with "usable", "unusable", "needs repair", etc.

 ## Issue / Data fetching script
 If you want to play around, or even use this data script for something else, you can clone the repo and use composer to install the dependencies.